 Nassau County tracks residential developments, the entitled vs. constructed units within those developments, and the potential development of high probability sites for future residential development based on existing FLUM designation.
 Within the WBD the analysis also captured non-residential development in the same manner.
 The greenfield development scenario does not assume any redevelopment and only predicts future greenfield development on undeveloped lands based on the Future Land Use Map (FLUM).
-Under this scenario, the WBD has a potential build-out of 4,146 dwelling units (666 existing and 3,480 potential) (approximately 5,014 persons), and 4.5 million square feet of non-residential space by the 2045 planning horizon, which is around 1.36 units per acre.
+Under this scenario, the WBD has a potential build-out of 4,146 dwelling units (666 existing and 3,480 potential) (approximately 9,397 persons), which provides a density of approx. 1.4 units per upland acre, and 4.5 million square feet of non-residential space over the 2045 planning horizon.
 This scenario assumes 100% residential development build-out and 100% non-residential development build-out by the 2045 Planning Horizon.
 The figure to the left (Potential Greenfield Development) depicts the developed parcels and potential development parcels with their associated development potential.